Cheyenne Photos

 Laramie County Courthouse, Cheyenne, 1882, Northwest corner of 17th and Ferguson (now Carey).

-The building with the porte-cochere at the end of the block is the Inter-Ocean Hotel, formerly owned by Barney Ford, discussed on a subsequent page.
-The site is now occupied by the Hynd's Building on the corner of 16th and Capitol.
-Other hotels in the City included the Railroad Hotel, Dyer's Hotel, the Metropolitan, the Western Hotel, Key City House and the Leighton House.
+Besides the Inter-Ocean, other hotels in the City included the Railroad Hotel, Dyer's Hotel, the Metropolitan, the Western Hotel, Key City House and the Leighton House.
 A boarding hotel that was popular with hardened cowboys fresh from a cattle drive was the Ames, possibly because of its rates, $7.00 a week.
 The proprietor was a Mormon with only one wife and quite devout.
 He would kneel in prayer every evening in the lobby, next to a cage which housed a parrot.
 Years later,James Peake Royston, a cowboy who rode for the Searight Cattle Co., described an evening when the prayers abruptly ended when the parrot spewed forth a string of obscenities taught to the parrot by the cowboys.

 Cheyenne Photos continued on next page.